rgleason/dashboard_tactics_pi/README.md

   * Time series based databases are essential with the data volumes and rates produced by Signal K enabled servers

-  * Real-time storage and retrieval allows monitoring and historical data browsing using tools such as Grafana
+  * Real-time storage and retrieval allows long-term monitoring and historical data browsing using external tools such as Grafana

+  * Short-term historical data line graphs provided and integrated in OpenCPN Dashboard for race time or performance run real-time monitoring of key parameters

   * An all-received-data containing file can be registered to feed, off-line or after race InfluxDB v2.0 time series database